rofl0r/rcb2/README.md

 RcB2 drops duplicates to keep the compiler command line as short as possible.
 The `LINK` directive is an alias for `LDFLAGS`.

-The pragmas can be put between precompiler `#if`s and `#ifdef`s.
+The pragmas can be put between preprocessor `#if`s and `#ifdef`s.
 Only those that survive the preprocessor pass are being picked up.

 After all headers have the dependencies on the .c files they depend on properly documented, it's sufficient to simply include a header, and run `rcb2` on the